-- Implement and follow part 1 and 2 of this policy. - Understand that safeguarding children is everyone's responsibility. - Support the child's development in ways that will foster security, confidence and resilience. - Provide an environment in which children and young people feel safe, secure, valued and respected, feel confident and know how to approach adults if they are in difficulties. - Provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we contribute to assessments of need and support plans for those children where appropriate. - Ensure that detailed and accurate written records of concerns about a child are kept even if there is no need to make an immediate referral.
+- Implement and follow part 1 and 2 of this policy. - Understand that safeguarding children is everyone's responsibility.
+Everyone who comes into contact with children has an important role to play. - Support the child's development in ways that will foster security, confidence and resilience. - Provide an environment in which children and young people feel safe, secure, valued and respected, feel confident and know how to approach adults if they are in difficulties. - Provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we contribute to assessments of need and support plans for those children where appropriate.

+• Ensure that detailed and accurate written records of concerns about a child are kept even if there is no need to make an immediate referral.
 This will be done using our electronic management information system, SchoolPod.